Stay Spicy and Save with a Monk's Chai Subscription

 Are there any known drug interactions with green cardamom?

 Green cardamom is not known to have significant drug interactions.
-Still, if you are taking medication, it's wise to consult your healthcare provider to rule out any potential interactions.
+Still, if you are taking medication, it’s wise to check with your healthcare provider.

 Can green cardamom be used for skincare at home?

-Yes, green cardamom can be used in DIY skincare recipes.
-It helps promote healthy and radiant skin when used in masks and scrubs.
+Yes, green cardamom can be added to DIY skincare recipes.
+It helps promote healthy, radiant skin when used in masks and scrubs.

 What is the best way to store green cardamom pods?

-To maintain their freshness, store green cardamom pods in an airtight container in a cool, dry place away from direct sunlight.
-This will ensure their aroma and flavor are preserved for an extended period.
+Keep them in an airtight container in a cool, dry place, away from direct sunlight.
+This will preserve their aroma and flavor for longer.

 Reference list: